ktmbeestech/crossword-app/README.md

 # Privacy Policy for Crossword

 **Effective Date:** August 25, 2025
+**Last Updated:** October 28, 2025

-Crossword (“the Game,” “we,” “our,” or “us”) respects your privacy and is committed to protecting your personal information.
-This Privacy Policy explains how we collect, use, and safeguard your information when you use our mobile application, **Crossword**, available on the Google Play Store.
+Crossword (“the Game,” “we,” “our,” or “us”) respects your privacy and is committed to protecting your personal information and maintaining the safety and integrity of your device.
+This Privacy Policy explains how we collect, use, and safeguard your data when you use our mobile application, **Crossword**, available on the Google Play Store.

 ---

 ## 1. Information We Collect

-When you use Crossword, we may collect the following types of information:
+When you use Crossword, we may collect limited information to ensure the app functions properly and performs reliably.

 - **Personal Information:**
-  We do not require you to provide personal information (such as name, email, or phone number) to play the Game.
+  We do not require or collect any personal information such as your name, email address, or phone number.

 - **Non-Personal Information:**
-  - Device information (model, operating system, version).
+  - Device information (model, operating system, version)
-  - Usage data (how often you play, features you use, performance statistics).
+  - Usage data (how often you play, gameplay actions, and features used)
-  - Crash logs and diagnostics (to help us improve the Game).
+  - Crash logs and diagnostics (to identify bugs and improve performance)

+We do **not** collect sensitive device identifiers (IMEI, IMSI, MAC address) or track users across other apps or services.

 ---

 ## 2. How We Use the Information

-We use the collected data to:
+We only use collected data to:
-- Improve gameplay experience and app performance.
+- Improve gameplay and user experience.
+- Detect and fix bugs or performance issues.
-- Fix bugs and optimize features.
+- Maintain app functionality and ensure security.

+We **never** use the information for advertising, profiling, or user tracking.

 ---

-## 3. Sharing of Information
+## 3. Device and Network Safety

-We do not sell, trade, or rent your personal information.
-We may share limited non-personal information only as required by law or to protect our legal rights.
+We prioritize your device’s safety and comply fully with Google Play’s **Device and Network Abuse policy**.

+- Crossword does **not** contain any harmful code or behavior.
+- The app does **not** access or modify system settings, install other apps, or download content without consent.
+- We do **not** misuse or exploit device or network features.
+- All communications, if any, are securely transmitted via **HTTPS encryption**.
+- Our development team regularly reviews the codebase to patch potential vulnerabilities.

 ---

-## 4. Data Security
+## 4. Sharing of Information

-We take reasonable steps to protect your data from unauthorized access, alteration, or disclosure.
-However, please understand that no method of electronic storage or transmission is completely secure.
+We do **not** sell, trade, or rent user data.
+Limited non-personal diagnostic data may be shared with trusted analytics or crash-reporting tools **solely to improve app performance**.
+These services adhere to strict privacy and data protection standards.

 ---

-## 5. Children’s Privacy
+## 5. Data Security

-Crossword is intended for users of all ages.
-- We do not knowingly collect personal information from children under 13.
-- If you believe your child has provided personal information, please contact us and we will delete it immediately.
+We employ technical and administrative measures to protect any collected data from unauthorized access or misuse.
+Although no digital system is completely secure, we continuously monitor and improve our security practices.

 ---

-## 6. Your Privacy Choices
+## 6. Children’s Privacy

-- You can stop all data collection by uninstalling the Game.
+Crossword is suitable for users of all ages.
+- We do not knowingly collect personal data from children under 13.
+- If you believe a child has provided personal information, please contact us and we will delete it promptly.

 ---

-## 7. Changes to This Policy
+## 7. Your Privacy Choices

-We may update this Privacy Policy from time to time.
-Updates will be posted here with a new “Effective Date.”
+- You can stop all data collection by uninstalling the app.
+- You may also disable analytics permissions from your device settings (if applicable).

 ---

+## 8. Policy Compliance and Updates

+We comply with all relevant privacy and data protection regulations, including Google Play’s **User Data** and **Device and Network Abuse** policies.
+Any future updates to this policy will be published here with a revised effective date.

+---

-## 8. Contact Us
+## 9. Contact Us

-If you have any questions or concerns about this Privacy Policy or our practices, please contact us:
+If you have questions or concerns regarding this Privacy Policy or data handling practices, contact us at:

-📧 Email: ktmbees@gmail.com
+📧 **Email:** ktmbees@gmail.com